 Body Copy:

-The Second Step social-emotional learning (SEL) program give students the tools to excel in and out of the classroom.
-Our easy-to-teach program has gained outstanding reviews from educators who’ve noticed schoolwide improvement and see even the most challenging students make progress in emotion management, situational awareness, and academic achievement.
+The Second Step social-emotional learning (SEL) program gives students the tools to excel in and out of the classroom.
+Our easy-to-teach program garners outstanding reviews from educators who’ve noticed schoolwide improvement and see even the most challenging students make progress in emotion management, situational awareness, and academic achievement.

-From Early Learning through Grade 8 classrooms, students learn invaluable skills that help them navigate their way through school as well as their community.
-Second Step’s age-appropriate games, activities, and media engage students and set children on a path for lifelong success.
+From early learning through grade 8 classrooms, students learn invaluable skills that help them navigate their way through school as well as their community.
+The Second Step Program’s age-appropriate games, activities, and media engage students and set children on a path for lifelong success.

 --

-Who is Second Step for?
+Who is the Second Step program for?

-Our program is suitable for districts, schools, and communities of any size, and in any location.
-We developed stand-alone, age-appropriate programs for Early Learning, Elementary, and Middle School classrooms.
+Our program is suitable for districts, schools, and communities of any size and in any location.
+We offer stand-alone, age-appropriate programs for early learning, elementary, and middle school classrooms.
 [INCLUDE LINKS TO PRODUCT PAGES]

-Why Choose the Second Step SEL Program?
+Why choose the Second Step SEL program?

-Trusted by schools
+Trusted by Schools

-Second Step has been successfully implemented by 26,000+ schools worldwide.
-Our curriculum designed to align with district standards.
+The Second Step Program has been successfully implemented by over 26,000 schools worldwide.
+Our curriculum is designed to align with district standards.

 Easy to Use

-Educators love using Second Step because lesson plans and activities are easy to implement and require little prep time.
+Educators love using the Second Step program because lesson plans and activities are easy to implement and require little prep time.

 Engaging and Useful

-Students eagerly anticipate Second Step’s fun, captivating lessons that include games, activities, and songs.
+Students eagerly anticipate the Second Step program’s fun, captivating lessons that include games, activities, and songs.
 The skills they learn are useful in school, on the playground, and at home.

 Endorsed

-Second Step has been endorsed by numerous organizations, including Collaborative for Academic, Social, and Emotional Learning (CASEL) and the Department of Education, for the quality of our research, training, and teacher and family support.
+The Second Step program has been endorsed by numerous organizations, including the Collaborative for Academic, Social, and Emotional Learning (CASEL) and the Department of Education, for the quality of our research, training, and teacher and family support.

-[Learn How Second Step Aligns With Academic Standards] [LINK NEEDED]
+[Learn How the Second Step program Aligns With Academic Standards] [LINK NEEDED]

 TESTIMONIAL [INSERT WHERE APPROPRIATE]